Caregiving for a Spouse: How to Take Care of Yourself While Facing the Changes and Challenges of this New Role

 Family and friends: Reach out to family and friends and ask for help if needed, even if that includes someone to visit with your spouse for a few hours so you can go shopping by yourself or get a good nap.
 You shouldn’t have to do everything alone.

-Join a support group or get a counselor: Both can help establish a sense of normalcy and give an outlet to discuss feelings.
+Join a support group or seek counseling idaho falls: Both can help establish a sense of normalcy and give an outlet to discuss feelings.
 It’s important to maintain connections with other adults, especially if your spouse suffers from dementia or other challenges where a sense of connection has been lost.
 Support groups can be extremely helpful toward navigating the array of feelings that might come up.

 Seek professional help: Hiring a cleaner to help keep the house tidy, or hiring a nurse or part time caregiver can greatly ease the burden of the caregiver spouse.